monsterkrampe/crystal/docs/generator.md

 # Generator

-Last Updated: 2023/01/16
+Last Updated: 2023/04/5

-The generator is a powerful tool that can be used to generate the tests for an exercises based on the canonical data.
+The generator is a powerful tool that can be used to generate tests for exercises based on the canonical data.
 The generator is written in Crystal and is located in the `bin` directory.

 ## How to use the generator